ayacoo/xliff/README.md

 ```

 Do not forget to activate the extension in the extension manager and define the deepl api settings if necessary/desired.
+And also: Since we use a cache for deepl, a DB Compare is also necessary.

 Attention: This extension should only be active in development mode!